kanaria69/Mainecoco/README.md

-## Slept like a log last night … woke up in the fireplace.
+## What's the difference between a hippo and a zippo?
+One is really heavy, the other is a little lighter.